-I also found a bag of ten foam brushes for one buck, so the luck of the Irish was clearly with me.
-I covered the work space and then my daughter painted the mat with our fresh Spring palette.
+I also found a bag of ten foam brushes at the dollar store, so the luck of the Irish was clearly with me.
+I covered the work space with paper and then my daughter painted the mat with our fresh Spring palette.

 And then we added a sheet of paper, pressed it down with the palms of our hands, and pulled our first print.

 Ooooooooh!!
 She loved it, and I thought it came out gorgeous!